yl2811-cmd/Showheel/wwwroot/story-engl.md

 Friction beat distribution:
-; Ep37 Lantern Delay = First Friction (Seeing peers' hands move quickly → Seeing one's own hands → Gone) = Passive Contrast Ep64 drive chain = Second friction (tried → stopped → given a solution → went) = Active steering The two frictions clamped down on all the positive progression beats in the middle (wrench → valve check → winch → bolt).
+; Ep37 Lantern Delay = First Friction (Seeing peers' hands move quickly → Seeing one's own hands → Gone) = Passive Contrast Ep64 drive chain = Second friction (tried → stopped → given a solution → went) = Active steering The two friction clamped down on all the positive progression beats in the middle (wrench → valve check → winch → bolt).
 The goal is to prevent progress from being a "straight upward" process—to achieve precision growth after "knowing where the boundaries are."

 ---